 The family rent share for a household is determined by using the largest of the following: ten percent (10%) of Monthly Annual Income, thirty percent (30%) of Monthly Annual Adjusted Income or the applicable minimum rent.
-Family rent share also considers whether the family has rented a unit whose contract rent is above the payment standard.
-Any amount over the payment standard must be paid for by the family and cannot be subsidized by the Housing Authority.
+For VASH and EHV programs, any amount of rent over the payment standard must be paid for by the family and cannot be subsidized by the Housing Authority.